 Unlike the previous model, this lavalier mic has a cardioid capsule which is in many ways more beneficial than omnidirectional.

-Although there are always exceptions like, if you want to capture the sound from all the sides and not to worry about how your microphone is placed, then omnidirectional is preferable.
-In other cases, it is best to use cardioid – it reduces audience noises better.
+Although there are always exceptions like, if you want to capture the sound from all sides and not to worry about how your microphone is placed, then omnidirectional is preferable.
+In other cases, it is best to use cardioid – it reduces audience noise better.

 As for the other specs, they are no different.
 The system can also hop between the frequencies in order to obtain the best sound (just like in the case with Rode).
 The distance and operating time are sufficient enough for use in big venues.
 So, this is basically just another option to choose from.

 If you for some reason trust in AT more than in Rode, then go for this one!
 After all, Rode mics sometimes include really vague descriptions that are hard to follow.